neondatabase/website/content/docs/reference/cli-me.md

 ## Get started

-Ensure that you have [installed the Neon CLI](../neon-cli/get-started).
+Ensure that you have [installed the Neon CLI](../reference/neon-cli/get-started).
 Once you have done that, you can use the `me` command to retrieve information about the current user from the command line.

 ## The `me` command

-Returns information about the current Neon CLI user account.
+This command Returns information about the current Neon CLI user account.

 ### Usage